Colt Detective Special: Ammunition

+Interest has arisen over the use of .38 Special +P ammunition in the Detective Special.

+In their more recent owners manuals, Colt authorized limited use of +P ammunition in steel-framed revolvers (including earlier versions) and after firing 2,000 to 3,000 rounds it is recommended that the firearm should be returned to the factory for a safety inspection.

+Many believe that this was due to potential liability rather than engineering requirements, as the standard pressure ammunition of previous decades was about the same chamber pressure as modern +P ammunition.

+SAAMI lowered the pressures in 1972.

+Variants

+Banker's Special

 One early variant based on the DS frame was the Colt Banker's Special.

 First produced in 1928, it was chambered in .38 Colt New Police (.38 S&W) and .22 Long Rifle.
 Few were made, particularly in .22LR caliber.

 The Banker's Special was popular with railway clerks, who often carried them on mail and parcel freight trains prior to World War II.

 During World War II production was discontinued, and the type was not revived following the war's end.

+Commando Special

 The Colt Commando Special was a version of the Detective Special with a matte finish and rubber grips; produced from 1984 to 1986, it was chambered in .38 Special and weighed 21.5 oz.

+DAO Detective Special

 During the Fourth Series production run of 1992 to 1996, Colt offered the Detective Special with an optional de-spurred 'bobbed' hammer and double action only lockwork, direct from the factory.

 The DAO or 'Bobbed Hammer' Detective Special was otherwise the same as the standard Fourth Series Detective Special.

-In 1997, Colt released the SF-VI/DS-II (Small Frame, 6 round/Detective Special 2) is a Detective Special with a stainless steel frame and simplified for easier manufacturing in both .38 Special and .357 Magnum.
-In 1999, the .357 Magnum version of the SF-VI/DS-II was renamed the Colt Magnum Carry, this model was only produced for a year before the entire production of Colt revolvers (excluding the Colt Python) ceased in 2000.
-Therefore, ultimately ending the Detective Special line.